andifalk/secure-oauth2-oidc-workshop/README.md

 __Please check out the [complete documentation](application-architecture) for the sample application before starting with the first hands-on lab__.

-All the code currently is build using:
+All the code currently is build using

 * [Spring Boot 2.4.x Release](https://spring.io/blog/2020/11/12/spring-boot-2-4-0-available-now)
 * [Spring Framework 5.3.x Release](https://spring.io/blog/2020/10/27/spring-framework-5-3-goes-ga)
 * [Spring Security 5.4.x Release](https://spring.io/blog/2020/09/10/spring-security-5-4-goes-ga)
 * [Spring Batch 4.3.x Release](https://spring.io/blog/2020/10/28/spring-batch-4-3-is-now-ga)

-and is verified against the currently supported long-term version 11 of Java (The latest version 14 should work as well).
+All code is verified against the currently supported long-term version 11 of Java (The latest version 14 should work as well).

 To check system requirements and setup for this workshop please follow the [setup guide](setup).